 They defended the payment of legal fees, as part of the clause in the agreement for the recovery of the $200 million.
 They said it was akin to a similar agreement on the Pfizer drug test scandal in Kano State, where Lawyers were paid professional fees for their legal services.

-Responding to question, the source revealed; “We also discovered that a former Minister of Finance ordered the release of the fines to ONSA for ‘strange’ security purposes, including the customised helicopter.
+Responding to question, the source revealed; “We also discovered that a former Minister of Finance ordered the release of the fines to ONSA for ‘strange’ security purposes, including the customised helicopter.“We will also demand records from ONSA, if the cash was actually remitted, and the actual cost of the security helicopter,” the source said.

 The source however, claimed that the EFCC investigators might also look at whether or not, the fines were commensurate with the offence committed.